morrowwolf/Barony13/.github/CONSTITUTION.md

 The **Head Designer** has full control over all decisions regarding art (sprites, music, etc) added to the game.
 He also is a major participant in discussions on the general game design.

 ## The Development Department
-The most important department.
+The development team handles gameplay design and implementation of all systems into the game.
 Applications for dev ranks (when open) can be done on the Github here: https://github.com/morrowwolf/Barony13/issues , and are handled by either the Head Developer or the hosts.

 ### Head Developer
 The **Head Developer** has full control over the Github, and has host-level authority on all matters related to the Github.